ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 2. The dev adds the generated starter kit code to a private Git repository on {{site.data.keyword.Bluemix_notm}}
 3. A Docker container image is build from the code.
 4. The image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
-5. The application is deployed to an Openshift cluster by pulling the image.
+5. The application is deployed to an {{site.data.keyword.openshiftshort}} cluster by pulling the image.
 6. Users access the application.

 ## Before you begin